weizh888/PokeAlarmWiki/Home.md

 ### Github
 If you are experiencing issues with the alarm or would like to see new features, please open a ticket on github [here](https://github.com/kvangent/PokeAlarm/issues/new).
 Be sure to complete the included suppport template and provide as much information as possible.  **Support tickets that do not fully complete the request template may be closed without notice.**

 ## What exactly is PokeAlarm?
-How does it work?

-PokeAlarm is a lightweight webserver that receives POST requests from PokemonGo-Map.
-It filters these requests down based on your configuration, make sure to relay the message when something interesting happens - either your favorite pokemon spawning or your rival team taking down a nearby gym.
+PokeAlarm is a lightweight webserver designed to receive POST requests from your local PokemonGo-Map server.
+It sorts through these requests, letting you know through your favorite service something has happend.
+It might be a tweet when a rare pokemon spawning down the street, a Telegram message letting you know a lured pokestop only a few minutes away, or else a Pushbullet notification letting you know your teams gym has fallen.

 ## FAQ